 - Turn the switch from on to off.

-- Unplug the ice maker at the mains.
+- Remove power from the ice maker by unplugging the refrigerator

 - Wait 10 minutes.

 - Restore power by plugging it back in